giabaobui-nedy/giabaobui-nedy/README.md

 - analysing and mapping **microservice architectures** for better maintainability
 - improving **frontend structure and responsiveness across real devices**

-Before that, at CSIRO, I built a **lab automation system** used by researchers — turning manual workflows into a real-time, production-grade platform and led the research, design, and development of a mobile app
+Before that, at CSIRO, I built a **lab automation system** used by researchers — turning manual workflows into a real-time, production-grade platform and led the research, design, and development of a mobile app that streamlines the workflows of the operators at a copper refinery.

 ---